d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 test_imgs = torchvision.datasets.ImageFolder(os.path.join(data_dir, 'test'))
 ```

 The first 8 positive examples and the last 8 negative images are shown below.
-As you can see, the images vary in size and aspect ratio.
+As you can see, [**the images vary in size and aspect ratio**].

 ```{.python .input}
 #@tab all